-Introduction to key concepts of globalization and indigenous human rights with focus on contemporary and historical social action, social injustice, and resistance to the commercial policies of the economic entities of the movement towards Western economic domination.
+This course educates students on key concepts of globalization and indigenous human rights with focus on contemporary and historical social action, social injustice, and resistance to the commercial policies of the economic entities of the movement towards Western economic domination.
 Pre-requisite: NAS 103.